rpinsler/info-retrieval/README.md

 ## Installation ##

+The project runs on Python 2.7.

-The search engine has the following dependencies:
+The search engine has the following Python dependencies:
 - PyLucene (see [installation instructions](http://lucene.apache.org/pylucene/install.html))
 - lxml
 - Flask